July 22, 2022

 Washing wool by hand

-It is best to use ox gall soap for treating stains on woolen blankets.
+It is best to use ox gall soap for spot cleaning and treating stains on woolen blankets.
 Wet the bar of soap and rub (gently!) on the stain.
 You can do this to remove local stains without washing the entire blanket.
 If you want to treat stains in the wool blanket, you can do this before you wash it by hand or in the machine.
-Fill a bucket or tub with lukewarm water and detergent suitable for wool.
-Knead the wool making sure every part of the wool blanket is wet.
-Do not wring out the excess water, but squeeze it between your hands.
-Rinse with clean water untill all wool soap is rinsed out.

 Laundry basket on a wooden table.